 A word mark refers to the type of trademark that can be registered without any graphic design or stylization.
 Also known as a standard character mark, a word mark is typed out in your trademark application.
-In use, however, a word mark does not necessarily mean that the trademark lacks any stylization.
+In use, however, a word mark does not necessarily mean that the trademark must avoid any stylization.
 Nearly all trademarks in usage have some degree of design.
 Filing a trademark application for a standard character mark means that you seek to protect the underlying wording regardless of design.

 The “drawing” in a word trademark application will comprise standard characters that are typically found on a keyboard.
 As shown in this standard character set, certain symbols may also be included in addition to letters (e.g.: ! ” # $ % & . . .).

 How do you show use of a word mark?

 Use of the mark as applied for must be shown in connection with the goods or services identified in the application.
 Specimens of trademark usage can be submitted upfront or after the initial filing.
 It is critical to show the exact spelling of the mark on specimens that matches what was applied for.

 Use of the mark may include stylization, different fonts, graphic design elements, variations of uppercase and lowercase letters, etc. The important thing is that the wording in usage matches the standard characters in the trademark application.